billpsomas/lane_detection/README.md

 ## Prepare TUSIMPLE dataset
 After we have downloaded the dataset from TUSIMPLE GitHub repository, some preprocess is needed to prepare the dataset for training and testing.

-Process the ``train_set`` split into ground truth image, binary ground truth and instance ground truth.
-We run the following command in Terminal:
+We process the ``train_set`` and split it into ground truth images, binary ground truth images and instance ground truth images.
+Those images are stored into respective folders.
+We run the following file in Terminal:

 ```
 python3 utils/process_train_set.py --src_dir /path/to/your/extracted/train_set